day8/re-frame/README.md

 ### In Summary

-**The key to the FRP paradigm is that it allows you to explicitly model time.**

 re-frame has two distinct flows, and I claim they are BOTH FRP in nature.
 The first is clearly FRP.
 The second one is conceptually FRP, but you do have to squint.

-Pure derived data flows in a perpetual loop, through pure functions.
-The parts are easy to understand.
-Debugging the whole is a delight.
-It works like a charm.
+All the parts are simple.
+The parts are easy to understand in isolation.
+The parts are composed so that derived data flows in a perpetual reactive loop, through pure functions.

-All the parts are lovely and simple.
-And yet they compose in a lovely reactive loop which is a delight to understand, program and debug.

 To build an app using re-frame, you'll have to: